 Insurance Underwriter Job Outlook

-According to reports from the U.S. Bureau of Labor Statistics (BLS), the growth of insurance underwriter jobs is expected to remain steady nationwide from 2008 through 2018.
-Demand for skilled underwriters should increase as more insurance carriers emphasize underwriting to generate revenue.
-In addition, increased demand by the nation’s baby boomers for long-term-care and health insurance products will expand the need for insurance underwriters.
+According to the U.S. Bureau of Labor Statistics (BLS), demand for skilled underwriters should increase as more insurance carriers emphasize underwriting to generate revenue.
+In addition, increased demand by the nation’s baby boomers for long-term care and health insurance products will expand the need for insurance underwriters.
 Job opportunities should be best for individuals with advanced education, financial expertise, and demonstrated product development and risk assessment skills.

 Insurance Underwriter Job Duties